khillibob/LambdaPurger/README.md

 # LambdaPurger
-Script to purge AWS Lambda older versions
+Script to parse all the AWS lambdas and purge all  Lambda's older versions

 ## How to Use this script?
 The default behavior of this lambda is that it will clean all the old versions except latest 5 versions.
 You can change this by changing version_to_retain variable in purge_old_lambda_versions method.